1. L’ÉTAPE AUSTRALIA BY TOUR DE FRANCE

 L’Étape Australia will be run on roads which are closed to general motor vehicle traffic.
 An application has been made for an exemption under Section 115 of the NSW Road Transport Act 2013 which means the event will be held under race conditions.
 A convoy of support and emergency services vehicles will be the only motor vehicles on the route within the end of course time limits set by L’Étape Australia.

-Anyone who transfers his/her participant number to another person will be held responsible in the event that the latter suffers from or causes an accident during the course.
-L’Étape Australia declines all liability in the event of an accident under such circumstances and will permanently ban the participant who has transferred his/her participant number to another person, as well the participant who uses it, from L’Étape Australia.
+Anyone who transfers their participant number to another person will be held responsible in the event that the latter suffers from or causes an accident during the event.
+L’Étape Australia declines all liability in the event of an accident under such circumstances and will permanently ban the participant who has transferred their participant number to another person, as well the participant who uses it, from L’Étape Australia.
 Participant numbers must be worn on participants’ backs and be completely visible during the course.

-Participant numbers can be collected in the L’Étape Australia Village set up in Jindabyne on Friday 1st December 2017 (the precise address of the village will be posted on the event’s website – www.letapeaustralia.com) between 10am and 10pm AEST.
-No participant numbers will be distributed on Saturday, the day of the event.
-Participant numbers and timing chips will be distributed when you present the confirmation of your registration and proof of your identity.
+Participant numbers can be collected in the L’Étape Australia Village set up in Coronation Park (Kiama) on Saturday 26 November 2022 between 10am and 7pm AEST.
+No participant numbers will be distributed on Sunday 27 November, the day of the event.
+Participant numbers and timing chips will be distributed when you present a proof of your identity.
 Participant numbers will not be sent by post.
-Each participant must collect his/her participant number personally.
+Each participant must collect their participant number personally.
 The allocation of a participant number is firm and definitive.

-For safety reasons and to ensure the event goes smoothly, each participant must present himself / herself at the start of L’Étape Australia with the following mandatory equipment:
+For safety reasons and to ensure the event goes smoothly, each participant must present themself at the start of L’Étape Australia with the following mandatory equipment: